Rockinfox91/cern_data/README.md

 ````

 ## append_data
 Generate a file from all file data given.
+Not needed if there is no new data.
 ````shell
 python3 -m src.append_data file1 sorting_column finalname [options]
 ````